rpalival/Test-harness-for-CLI-Programs/README.md

   - `-c` or `--chars`: Count only characters.
 - **Testing**:
   - Verified flags' functionality through various test cases.
+command: ./wc.py sample -l for only lines
+NOTE: make sure the file is names is in this syntax: wc.testname_flagvalue.in

 ### 2. Multiple File Extension in `wc.py`